Which Rectangular Rapid Flash Beacon (RRFB) flash pattern should I use?

 The Energy Management System (EMS) is the main control board for your Carmanah Rectangular Rapid Flashing Beacon (RRFB) system.
 When you order your Carmanah system, nearly every EMS setting is preprogrammed at the factory for your specific location.
 There are also several settings that can be adjusted during and after installation.
 Please refer to the EMS sticker guide in your solar engine (E or F Series) or cabinet (G Series), or see the applicable manual here

 Adjusting certain settings (such as LED intensity) may increase your system's energy load, making the beacon no longer sustainable.
-Refer to your user manual for guidance or before attempting to change EMS settings or click on the the blue chat box in the bottom right corner of the page 🗨️ at https://carmanah.com/contact-support/.
+Refer to your user manual for guidance before attempting to change EMS settings or contact us at https://carmanah.com/contact-support/.

 One common user-adjustable setting for RRFBs is the flash pattern setting.
 As of February 2021, there are three flash patterns that can be used: